An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Discrete-Time Filtering Limits

 where $p(x_{i}|x_{i-1}):= \mathbb{P}(X_{i} = x_{i} | X_{i-1} = x_{i-1})$ is the state transition probability of \eqref{Filter_Plant}, and $\mathcal{X}_{i-1}$ denotes the state space of $X_{i-1}$.
 With the output measurement $y_{i+1}$, we can calculate the posterior density by the measurement update step

 where $p(y_{i}|x_{i})$ denotes the conditional distribution of observation $y_i$ given state $x_i$.
-With the prior and posterior densities in \eqref{prior_density} and \eqref{posterior_density}, we can evaluate ${\rm pmmse}(Z_i)$ and ${\rm cmmse}(Z_i)$, and hence sandwich estimate $\bar{I}(Y; W, X_0)$ and $\bar{I}(Y; X_0)$ by \eqref{normal_correlation} and \hyperref[thm44]{Theorem~4.4}.
+With the prior and posterior densities in \eqref{prior_density} and \eqref{posterior_density}, we can evaluate ${\rm pmmse}(Z_i)$ and ${\rm cmmse}(Z_i)$, and hence sandwich estimate $\bar{I}(Y; W, X_0)$ and $\bar{I}(Y; X_0)$ by \eqref{normal_correlation} and \hyperref[thm44]{Theorem 4.4}.

 Similar to the challenges of nonlinear control scenario in \hyperref[sec34]{Section III-D}, accurate computation of densities in \eqref{prior_density} and \eqref{posterior_density} is slow and computationally intensive.
-By adopting some proper assumptions, e.g., Gaussian distribution assumption, and replacing the optimal estimator by the sub-optimal filters, e.g., extended Kalman filter, we can simplify and expedite the process of estimating $\pi_{i |i-1}(x_{i})$, $\pi_{i}(x_{i})$, and the related MMSEs.
-Due to the variety and complexity of nonlinear dynamical models, information rates, $\bar{I}(Y; W, X_0)$ and $\bar{I}(Y; X_0)$, are not directly tied to (the antistable dynamics of) nonlinear plant \eqref{Filter_Plant}.
-However, the above analysis and \hyperref[thm44]{Theorem~4.4} indicate that even for the complex nonlinear filtering systems, $\bar{I}(Y; W, X_0)$ or $\bar{I}(Y; X_0)$ is still a lower bound for the (lowest achievable) predicted MMSE of $Z_i$.
-Similar to the linear filtering cases, when the relationship between predicted and causal MMSEs is explicit, it is possible to define a lower bound for the (lowest achievable) causal MMSE of $Z_i$ by using $\bar{I}(Y; W, X_0)$ or $\bar{I}(Y; X_0)$.
+By adopting some proper assumptions, e.g., Gaussian distribution assumption, and replacing the optimal estimator with the sub-optimal filters, e.g., extended Kalman filter, we can expedite the process of estimating $\pi_{i |i-1}(x_{i})$, $\pi_{i}(x_{i})$ and the associated MMSEs.
+Due to the complexity of nonlinear dynamical models, information rates, $\bar{I}(Y; W, X_0)$ and $\bar{I}(Y; X_0)$, are not directly tied to the (antistable dynamics of) nonlinear plant \eqref{Filter_Plant}.
+However, the above analysis and \hyperref[thm44]{Theorem~4.4} indicate that for nonlinear filtering systems, $\bar{I}(Y; W, X_0)$ or $\bar{I}(Y; X_0)$ still quantifies a lower bound for the (lowest achievable) prediction MMSE of $Z_i$.
+Similar to the linear filtering cases, when the relationship between the prediction and causal MMSEs is analytic, it is possible to define a lower bound for the (lowest achievable) causal MMSE of $Z_i$ by using $\bar{I}(Y; W, X_0)$ or $\bar{I}(Y; X_0)$.